 The coral honeysuckle has easy care requirements.
 These plants are easy to maintain, since they prove adaptable to many conditions.
 It needs well-draining soil and full to partial sunshine.
 Good air circulation will help prevent disease.
 Aside from pruning vines that have ventured too far, coral honeysuckle thrives when left to weave and wind on its own.

 Providing a trellis is a great way to display the abundant flowers of this plant.
 To do this, gently help the vine wrap around the trellis as it grows, or lightly tie it to the trellis with twine.
 This climbing vine can also be allowed to creep along the ground as ground cover.
-Though honeysuckle is often looked at as an invasive species in the US, coral honeysuckle is actually native in the US.
+Though honeysuckle is often looked at as an invasive species in the US, coral honeysuckle is actually native in to the southeast US.
 Japanese honeysuckle, on the other hand, is very invasive.
 The coral honeysuckle is not often troubled by pests or diseases, but they may encounter aphids or powdery mildew.

 Providing this plant with full sun will produce the best blooms.
-Though it can be grown in shade, the plant will not flower as abundantly.
+Though it can be grown in part shade, the plant will not flower as abundantly.

 Coral honeysuckle needs well-draining soil.
 As long as this need is met, this plant can adapt to a variety of soil conditions.
-If the soil does not drain well enough, adding sand can resolve the issue.
+If the soil does not drain well enough, adding compost can resolve the issue.
 Coral honeysuckle prefers acidic to neutral soil pH.

 Established plants are very drought tolerant.
 Regular watering will help promote healthy blooming and is most important for young, establishing plants.
 Depending on your area, natural rainfall may provide enough water for these plants.